All Episodes

 Patriots are the favorites.

-They've got too many weapons, but losing Julian Edelman has really hurt them.
+But losing Julian Edelman has really hurt them.

-But I think Pittsburgh and Kansas City and Oakland are the major threats, but I don't like any of them to beat New England.
+But I think Pittsburgh and Kansas City and Oakland are the major threats.

-The Giants are gonna be just fine.
+The Giants are going to be just fine.

-In the case of the Jets, they're god awful.
+In the case of the Jets, they're god-awful.

-That's how bad they're gonna look.
+That's how bad they're going to look.

-Oh man, throw the season to get better draft picks, you mean?
+Throw the season to get better draft picks, you mean?

 Yes.

-Stephen A. Smith.
+All right, Stephen A. Smith.

-Apparently I lost a bet.
+Apparently, I lost a bet.

-Uh Stephen A, thank you, my friend.
+Stephen A. Thank you, my friend.

-You know, could imagine that so the warm-up act for the vice president of the United States is my buddy Stephen A. Smith.
+So the warm-up back for the Vice President of the United States is my buddy Stephen A. Smith, of course, with ESPN.

 And when we come back, the Vice President will join us.